Skip to content

 Under the Homes for Ukraine scheme, hosts can't charge rent and instead receive monthly thank you payments.
 Some hosts may consider switching to a lodging arrangement where the guest stays in their home but begins to pay rent.
 In that case, the host no longer receives thank you payments.

-Switching to a lodging arrangement is likely to offer sponsors a longer-term and increased income stream.
+Switching to a lodging arrangement is likely to offer sponsors/hosts a longer-term and increased income stream.
 For many guests, this will also be an affordable option as it will either be more affordable than private rented accommodation or, if they get Universal Credit, they would become eligible for housing benefit.

-Sponsors and guests should have an open and honest conversation before putting any such arrangement in place.
+Sponsors/hosts and guests should have an open and honest conversation before putting any such arrangement in place.

 Education